Gary Smith (economist): Regression to the mean

-Stock Market Anomalies
+Stock market anomalies

-The efficient-market hypothesis holds that stock prices take into account all relevant information, so that no investor can beat the market by taking advantage of others’ ignorance.
+The efficient-market hypothesis holds that stock prices take into account all relevant information, so that no investor can beat the market by taking advantage of others' ignorance.
 Evidence that contradicts the efficient market hypothesis has become known as anomalies.
 In addition to stock market anomalies created by an insufficient appreciation of regression to the mean, Smith has found that a portfolio of the stocks identified each year by Fortune magazine as America's most admired companies outperformed the market, contradicting the efficient market hypothesis.
 He also found that a portfolio of stocks with clever, eye-catching ticker symbols—for example, LUV (Southwest Airlines), MOO (United Stockyards), and GEEK (Internet America)—beat the market, again contradicting the efficient market hypothesis.
 In another study, Smith found that the U. S. stock market has done better on sunny days than on cloudy days in New York City even though daily fluctuations in New York's cloudiness do not affect the fundamental value of the stocks being traded.

 Although not a stock market anomaly, another Smith paper found further evidence of the cognitive biases that lead investors astray: experienced poker players tend to be less cautious after large losses, evidently attempting to recoup their losses quickly.
 If investors are like poker players, their behavior might well be affected by large gains and losses, for example, making otherwise imprudent long-shot investments with the hope of offsetting a prior loss cheaply.

-Hot Hands
+"Hot hands"

-Gilovich, Vallone, and Tversky's analysis of basketball data debunked the common perception that players sometimes have “hot hands.”
+Gilovich, Vallone, and Tversky's analysis of basketball data debunked the common perception that players sometimes have "hot hands".
 In fact, they found that the probability of making a shot was usually somewhat lower after having made shots than after having missed shots.
 However, data from basketball games have several confounding influences.
 A player's two successive shots might be taken 30 seconds apart, 5 minutes apart, in different halves of a game, or even in different games.
 Another problem is that a player who makes several shots may be more willing to take difficult shots than is a player who has been missing shots.
 In addition, the opposing team may guard a player differently when he is perceived to be hot or cold.

 Smith analyzed bowling and horseshoe pitching—sports that do not have these confounding influences—and found evidence of hot hands.
 Players were more likely to do well after having done well than after having done poorly.
 The observed fluctuations in performance are not nearly as large as many people think, but are large enough to be the difference between victory and defeat.